zachlasiuk/arm-software-developers-ads/content/learning-paths/server-and-cloud/lse/_index.md

 description: Learning path for Arm Large System Extensions

-minutes_to_complete: 10
+minutes_to_complete: 45

-who_is_this_for: Learning path for software developers to understand what Large System Extensions are and use them in an application.
+who_is_this_for: This is an introductory topic for software developers to want to learn about Large System Extensions and use them in an application.

 learning_objectives:
-    - Understand what Large System Extensions are
+    - Learn about Large System Extensions
     - Find out if an application is using Large System Extensions

 prerequisites:
-    - An [AWS account](/learning-paths/server-and-cloud/csp/aws/) to use for accessing different AWS Graviton instance types.
+    - An [AWS account](/learning-paths/server-and-cloud/csp/aws/) to access different AWS Graviton instance types.
 Other Arm Linux machines can be substituted as needed.

 author_primary: Jason Andrews